One of Geelong’s greatest lifestyle attributes is its range of recreational opportunities.

-There are facilities for all seasonal sports from top class golf courses and equestrian facilities, an international standard baseball centre, a newly upgraded Landy Field athletics track and state-of-the-art leisure and aquatic facilities.
+There are facilities for all seasonal sports from top class golf courses and equestrian facilities, an international standard baseball centre, a newly upgraded Landy Field and Goldsworthy Reserve athletics tracks and state-of-the-art leisure and aquatic facilities.

 Major events also play a key role.
-The Australian International Air Show, Festival of Sails Sailing Regatta, national and international cycling events, and triathlons are just some of the high profile major events within our municipality.
+The Australian International Air Show, Festival of Sails Sailing Regatta, national and international cycling events and triathlons including the Cadel Evans Great Ocean Road Race and the Ironman 70.3 are just some of the high profile major events in Geelong.

 The Geelong region hosts a diverse range of festivals and events, from world-class surfing and ocean swims to music, arts and cultural festivals.
 Some of the major events held in and around the Geelong region:

 See our events calendar for all the events on offer.

 The region offers sport and recreation activities for everyone.
 Whether it is joining a crowd of thousands at GMHBA Stadium to watch the Geelong Cats play in the Australian Football League competition, National A league Soccer matches or national and international T20 Cricket, or taking part in the many local sporting opportunities offered to all ages.

 The Royal Geelong Yacht Club has a 240-berth marina and welcomes sailing and social members.
 The club has a strong junior squadron and offers sailing courses.

 Cycling paths and trails spread across the Region with many linked.